-Direct property can provide the potential for capital growth over the long term, offers diversification benefits, and access to regular income that isn't necessarily correlated to listed investments.
+Direct property can provide the potential for capital growth over the long term, benefits associated with a diversified portfolio, access to regular income and returns that have a low correlation to listed investments.

 Investments in listed real estate trusts also offer the potential for capital growth and diversification benefits.
-As it can be traded on a stock exchange, these types of investments are subject to market volatility, however they provide the benefit of liquidity.
+As they can be traded on a stock exchange, these types of investments are subject to market volatility, however they provide the benefit of liquidity.

 Hear from Steven Bennett, Direct CEO at Charter Hall about the importance of commercial property in your investment portfolio.

 On this page, we’ll cover the basics of commercial property investment, including advantages and risks, how to get started, and what potential returns to expect.